microsoft/powerquery-language-services/README.md

 This project contains base functionality for implementing a language service for the Power Query / M language.

+## Related projects

+- [powerquery-parser](https://github.com/microsoft/powerquery-parser): A lexer + parser for Power Query.
+Also contains features such as type validation.
+- [powerquery-formatter](https://github.com/microsoft/powerquery-formatter): A code formatter for Power Query which is bundled in the VSCode extension.
+- [vscode-powerquery](https://github.com/microsoft/vscode-powerquery): The VSCode extension for Power Query.

 ## Build and test

 Build